Dcovrigaru/CCPS406-Project/README.md

 1. Start the game by running main.py in the src directory: python src/main.py

-## Basic Commands
+## In-Game Commands
 North, n, South, s, up, u, down, d, etc..: To change rooms and move throughout the game world.
-look: Display long description of the current room the player is in.
+look: Display long description of the current room you are in.
-inventory: Check the items you are carrying. use [item]: Use an item from your inventory. take [item]: Take an item and add it to your inventory. open [object]: Attempt to open something in the environment. attack [enemy]: Attack an enemy using an item. wield [weapon]: change current wielded weapon. read [item]: Read a text article from your inventory, like paper, journal etc.
+inventory: Check the items you are carrying. use [item]: Use an item from your inventory. take [item]: Take an item and add it to your inventory. open [object]: Attempt to open something in the environment. attack [enemy]: Attack an enemy with the currently wielded weapon. wield [weapon]: change current wielded weapon. read [item]: Read a text article from your inventory, like paper, journal etc.

-Will add more later
+exit: To quit game.